JakariyaHossain/Daffodil-International-School-privacy/privacy-policy.md

 Privacy Policy
 -------------

-Daffodil Computer Ltd. built the Daffodil International School app as a Free app.
+Daffodil Computer Ltd. built the Guardian app app as a Free app.
 This SERVICE is provided by Daffodil Computer Ltd. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Daffodil International School unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Guardian app unless otherwise defined in this Privacy Policy.

 Information Collection and Use